nais/doc/tenants/nav/how-to-guides/observability/logs/kibana.md

 description: This guide will help you get started with Kibana.
 tags: [guide]
 ---
-# Get started with Kibana
+# Get started with Elastic Kibana

-## Enable logging to Kibana
+## Enable logging to Elastic Kibana

-Kibana can be enabled by setting the list of logging destinations in your nais application manifest.
+Elastic Kibana can be enabled by setting the list of logging destinations in your nais application manifest.

 ???+ note ".nais/application.yaml"
     ```yaml hl_lines="6"